Xavier-Maruff/zed-fortran/README.md

 # zed-fortran

 Fortran language support for the Zed editor.

-All SCM files are stolen from [tree-sitter-fortran](https://github.com/stadelmanma/tree-sitter-fortran).